 Once you have created your travel budget, you should have a pretty good idea of how much you can afford per day.
 Go online to see what kind of package you can get at around that rate.
 For example, booking flight, hotel and car rental on Expedia can offer significant savings.

-If you are single, chances are you will not care what your room is like because you will be outside of it most of the time soaking up the sights.
+If you are single, chances are you won’t care what your room is like because you will be outside of it most of the time soaking up the sights.
 But do check if you get stuck with a single supplement fee.

 If you are traveling as a family, a suite with a refrigerator and microwave can help you keep the kids fed and costs down.